 To encourage the development and refinement of fingerprinting technology, MovieLabs developed an extensive testing suite for audio and video fingerprinting systems.
 We also developed Content Recognition Rules (CRR) as a means to describe rules for matching content online, together with actions that may be taken on that content.
 Finally, MovieLabs published a Content Recognition Metadata specification to help standardize the descriptive metadata exchanged between studios and content recognition technology providers.

 To increase efficiency and reduce the costs of responding to copyright notices, MovieLabs created ACNS, an open-source specification for automation of notice handling.

-Since its founding, MovieLabs has maintained a core expertise in the understanding and analysis of online piracy and the technologies available to protect online content.
+Since its founding, MovieLabs has maintained a core expertise in the understanding and analysis of online piracy.
 Today we deliver the industry’s best research platform for aggregation and analysis of data on unauthorized consumption of movies and TV globally.
-We serve as a key source for data on online piracy as well as a key evaluator of new technological efforts to combat it.

 Creative Works Ontology for film and television